 After that, you will head to the Vatican Museums with your expert guide who will give you the necessary explanations about the history of the main masterpieces by artists such as Leonardo Da Vinci, Michelangelo, Caravaggio, Raphael, and Giotto.

 9. Necropolis and St. Peter’s Basilica Guided Tour

 First, in this Vatican tour, you will be visiting St.Peter’s Dome and the Basilica where your guide will help you spot all the artwork and ornaments, from the marble decorations to the bas-reliefs, sculptures, mosaics and gilded stucco work.

-This is a truly fascinating Vatican tour as you will see Nero’s Circus, some 13 meters below the modern-day basilica, where Saint Peter was martyred, and see the walls of the original 4th-century basilica.
-Right next to it, you will visit the ancient Roman cemetery that hosts the real tomb of Saint Peter, which I doubt is included in this tour.
+This is a truly fascinating Vatican tour as you will see the walls of the original 4th-century basilica.
+Right next to it, there is a fantastic archaeological site, the ancient Roman necropolis that hosts the real tomb of Saint Peter, which I doubt is included in this tour.

 Included in the tour is the entrance ticket to the top of the Dome and a professional guide.

 READ MORE: Do you want to know more about the Vatican’s main church and its fascinating history?
 Check out our post on the interesting facts behind St. Peter’s Basilica.

 10. Vatican Museums & Sistine Chapel Fast-Track Ticket Options

 While I always suggest a guided Vatican tour to fully comprehend the huge wealth of artwork as well as the history behind those buildings, some might just prefer a more independent experience.

 If you prefer, from the Get Your Guide website you can purchase only Vatican skip-the-line tickets to enter without having to queue for hours.